 The new Extend Background feature, which attempts to alter the aspect ratio of an image by filling in any gaps around the edges, and has a clever list of social media templates, such as Instagram posts and Facebook cover photos, to fit your photo to, is only successful with simple patterns such as grass.
 Anything more complicated becomes a mess of repeated sections.
 We’ve seen much better from Adobe in the form of Photoshop’s Context Aware Fill tool, and it’s a shame not to see the same thing here.

 A new feature in the remarkable facial features suite allows you to adjust the tilt and angle of a subject’s head.
 It’s nice to have, but doesn’t have as much impact as the rest of the tools, which let you alter the position and size of facial features and the shape of the face itself.

 If one-click transformations are what you’re after, the new Sensei-powered Artistic Effects allow you to change all the colors in a photo in a single click, hewing toward an art style you choose from the palette, such as Folk Art or Mosaic.
 It’s capable of turning out some remarkable-looking images, and you have a degree of control over the process by limiting it to your image’s original color palate, or to either the subject or the background.
 It works, but seems rather too like Instagram filters for a serious image-editing app.

 - Related: Seascape Photography guide (opens in new tab)

-Adobe Photoshop Elements review: Compatibility and plugins
+Adobe Photoshop Elements 2022: Performance

 Adobe Photoshop Elements review: Price and subscription options